Ask the right questions to make the best hire long after the interview is over.

-This should reveal the candidate’s values, analytical ability, initiative, confidence, and potentially how much he or she wants the job.
+This should reveal the candidate’s values, analytical ability, initiative, confidence, and drive.
 A good candidate will have researched your company and be able to speak knowledgeably about it.

 By asking both questions, you’re looking for critical thinking, honesty, and self-awareness.
-Does the candidate take responsibility for his or her own failure, or try to blame someone else?
-Is he or she aware of what made the difference in the two situations?
-If risk taking doesn’t matter to you, try a variation, such as “tell me about a tough decision you made that worked out, and one where you made the wrong decision.”
+Does the candidate take responsibility for his or her own failure?
+Or try to blame someone else?
+Are they aware of the difference?
+If risk taking doesn’t matter to you, try a variation, such as “tell me about a tough decision you made that worked out.
+Or one where you made the wrong decision.”

 You’re looking for what drives and motivates the people you’re interviewing.
 You should also get a sense for their preferred work style, and what they value about their own work.
-Inevitably the candidate will either be talking about a project they worked on as part of a team, or an individual accomplishment; pay attention to how they speak about either situation.
+The candidate will either be talking about a project they worked on as part of a team, or an individual accomplishment.
+Pay attention to how they speak about either situation.
 Regardless, they should be using “I language” when answering this question.

-Not only will this give you an idea of the candidate’s long term goals and professional development expectations, it will also reveal personal motivators and drive.
+Not only will this give you an idea of the candidate’s long term goals and professional development expectations, but also reveal personal motivators and drive.
 Not all jobs have the same career path.
 Assess the candidate’s ability to judge his or her own skills based on whether the skills align with the career goals of that individual.
 To get the best IT professionals on your team, timely hiring is essential.
-You really need to take advantage of the interview.
 These questions should help you make the most of the valuable time you spend interviewing because they get at more than if the candidate can do the job, they reveal how they would do it.